JuliaArrays/RangeArrays.jl/README.md

 Three different types of range matrices are currently supported:
 * `RangeMatrix`: makes a vector of ranges behave as a matrix; all ranges must be the same length.
 * `RepeatedRangeMatrix`: one range is repeated multiple times at offsets specified in a vector.
-* `RaggedRangeMatrix`: makes a collection of verious-sized ranges behave as a [RaggedArray](http://github.com/mbauman/RaggedArrays.jl).

 In all cases, indexing is specialized such that it will return an appropriate RangeArray if it can.